nus-cs2030s/2223-s2/docs/13-overloading.md

 In the previous unit, we introduced _method overriding_.
 That is, when a subclass defines an instance method with the same _method descriptor_ as an instance method in the parent class.

 In contrast, _method overloading_ is when we have two or more methods in the same class with the same name but a differing _method signature_[^1].
-In other words, we create an overloaded method by changing the type, order, and number of arguments of the method but keeping the method name identical.
+In other words, we create an overloaded method by changing the type, order, and number of parameters of the method but keeping the method name identical.

 [^1]: Note that this is not the same as the _method descriptor_.
 You can not overload a method by changing the return type.